-216 Dispute resolution arrangements may require people with an interest in the scheme to first refer matters in dispute to a 'specified person' in order for that person to consider and give their decision on those matters.
+Dispute resolution arrangements may require people with an interest in the scheme to first refer matters in dispute to a 'specified person' in order for that person to consider and give their decision on those matters.
 The specified person's decision may then be confirmed or replaced by the decision taken by the scheme manager after reconsideration of the matters.
 Pensions Decision - Pensions Administration Manager.
-Employer decision - HR Manager 217 Scheme managers and specified persons (if used as part of a scheme's procedure) must take the decision required on the matters in dispute within a reasonable period of receiving the application.
+Employer decision - HR Manager Scheme managers and specified persons (if used as part of a scheme's procedure) must take the decision required on the matters in dispute within a reasonable period of receiving the application.
 They must notify the applicant of the decision within a reasonable period of having taken it.
 IDRP information made available to Specified Person 218 Internal dispute resolution procedures must state the manner in which an application for the resolution of a pension dispute is to be made, the particulars which must be included in such an application and the manner in which any decisions required in relation to such an application are to be reached and given.
 The procedure must specify a reasonable period within which applications must be made by certain people.
 Detail in Letter.
 219 Scheme managers must provide information about the scheme's dispute resolution procedure as well as information about The Pensions Advisory Service (TPAS) and the Pensions Ombudsman to certain people at certain stages.
-Included in letters 220 Scheme members expect their pension scheme to be managed effectively.
+Included in letters Scheme members expect their pension scheme to be managed effectively.
 Where a person with an interest in the scheme is not satisfied with any matter relating to the scheme (for example a decision which affects them), they have the right to ask for that matter to be reviewed.
 Included in letters 222 Schemes can operate a two-stage procedure with a 'specified person' undertaking the first-stage decision.
 Alternatively, they may adopt a single-stage procedure if they consider that is more appropriate for their scheme.
 Two-stage adopted.
 Stage 1 - Pensions Administration Manager.
-Stage 2 - Pension Fund Manager 223 With the exception of certain matters outlined below, the law does not prescribe the detail of the dispute resolution procedure.
+Stage 2 - Pension Fund Manager.
+Similar practice for most Welsh LGPS Funds.
+223 With the exception of certain matters outlined below, the law does not prescribe the detail of the dispute resolution procedure.
 Schemes should decide on this and ensure it is fit for purpose.
-Noted. notifaction to them: • scheme members Marking and the state of the st 224 widows, widowers, surviving civil partners or surviving dependants of deceased scheme members Within 6 months of being notified of decision surviving non-dependant beneficiaries of deceased scheme members, and prospective scheme members.
+Noted.
+Schemes may choose to specify time limits within which the following people must apply for a dispute to be resolved, following notifaction to them: • scheme members 224 • widows, widowers, surviving civil partners or surviving dependants of deceased scheme members Within 6 months of being notified of decision • surviving non-dependant beneficiaries of deceased scheme members, and • prospective scheme members.